-Is there a right choice when it comes to the decision of mortgage vs. rent?
+Is there a right choice when it comes to the decision of mortgage vs rent : making the right financial decision?
 Financial decisions are important to care for the financial needs of your family.
 Not only do you need to think about your current income and cash flow, but it is also important to look at the long-term outlook for your investment.

-This rent vs. buy decision has many moving parts; you’ll find a variety of factors that will influence your decision.
+This mortgage vs rent : making the right financial decision quandary has many moving parts; you’ll find a variety of factors that will influence your decision.
 These are some of the pieces of information that should be considered when you are deciding to invest in a mortgage vs. rent:

 - Location or neighborhood where you want to live